 The Company has entered into agreements with suppliers that contain minimum purchase obligations.
 Failure to purchase the minimum amounts may require the Company to pay shortfall fees.
 However, the minimum quantities set forth in the agreements are not in excess of currently expected future requirements.

 Capital Spend Commitments

 The Company has entered into agreements with suppliers to acquire capital equipment.

-Aggregate future minimum payments under the Company's non-cancelable operating, capital spend commitments and minimum purchase commitments as of December 31, 2018 are as follows (in thousands):
+Aggregate future minimum payments under these agreements at December 31, 2019 are as follows (in thousands):